Shaaali/identity-apps/docs/guides/strong-authentication/conditional-auth/write-your-first-script.md

-# Write conditional authentication scripts
+# Write your first authentication script

 By following this guide, you will be able to write your own conditional authentication script from scratch and understand its internals.

 Let's take the following simplified set of requirements, your business may want you to implement:

 - User tries to login to an application using **username and password** authentication.
-  - If the user belongs to **Manager**, or **Admin** group, they can access application.
+  - If the user belongs to **manager**, or **employee** group, they can access application.
-  - If user belongs to **Developer** group or does not belong to any group, they will be redirected to an error page.
+  - Other users should not be allowed to access the application.

 We will start from the scratch and see how can we build our first conditional authentication script.
 <img :src="$withBase('/assets/img/guides/conditional-auth/conditional-auth-flow-diagram-condition-flow.png')" alt="conditional-authentication-flow">